omarboukherys/data_analyst_bot/README.md

 # Data Analyst Bot

 The Data Analyst Bot is an interactive tool designed for data analysis enthusiasts, providing a seamless experience without requiring any programming language knowledge.
 With the bot, users can ask questions about their data, receive insights, and explore datasets effortlessly.
 Whether you're a beginner or an experienced analyst, the Data Analyst Bot is here to assist you in your data exploration journey.

+The application was developed using Langchain Agent (SQL agents) and GPT-4 LLM.
+These components helped us transform user requests into SQL queries, which the agent then executed.
+The agent returned the final answer to our query.

 ## Features